||edHelper's suggested reading level:

 Print Eli Whitney

 Quickly Print - HTML format

 By Mary L. Bushong

-3 The first offer of a teaching position fell through.
-Then he traveled by boat down to Savannah, Georgia for another teaching job.
+2 He traveled by boat to Savannah, Georgia, for a teaching job.
 On the way, he made friends with Catherine Greene, the widow of Revolutionary War General Nathaniel Greene.
-When he arrived, he found that the pay was not what he had been promised, and that job also fell through.
-Whitney would have been stranded there in Savannah with no job, money, or friends, if not for Mrs. Greene.
-She invited him to her plantation where he became good friends with her plantation manager, Phineas Miller.
+Mrs. Greene invited him to her plantation.
+There he became good friends with her plantation manager, Phineas Miller.

 3 The plantation owners longed for some crop that would bring in a good income.
 Tobacco was on the decline.
 It depleted the soil and left it infertile after only a few seasons.
 Other crops, such as rice, wheat, corn, or indigo, were just not very profitable.
 However, there was a great market for cotton.
 The cotton mills in England were hungry for more cotton than they could get.
-The problem was the only good cotton in the United States, the black seed long staple, would grow only in coastal areas.
+The problem was that the only profitable variety of cotton in the United States, the black-seed, long-staple variety, would grow only in coastal areas.
 This severely limited the amount of cotton that could be grown.
 The other variety of cotton, the green-seed, short-staple variety, could be grown elsewhere, but it was hard to separate the seed from the cotton fibers.
-It would take a slave most of a day to separate just one pound of fibers.
+It took one person most of a day to separate just one pound of fibers.
 It seemed impossible to turn a profit on this variety of cotton.

 For the complete story with questions: click here for printable

 Weekly Reading Books